The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Explanation of Benefits

 • Aer Lingus AerClub.
 Transferring your points to AerClub might work well if you travel to Ireland.
-Its award chart categorizes travel based on peak/off-peak redemptions and zones.
+Its award chart categorizes travel based on peak or off-peak redemptions and zones.

 • Air Canada Aeroplan.
 If your travels take you to Canada, Air Canada’s Aeroplan might be the way to go.
 Even if Canada is not on your travel itinerary, you might benefit from it being a part of the Star Alliance.

 • Emirates Skywards.
 Emirates is ideal if you wish to travel to the United Arab Emirates.
-In addition, while this program is not a part of any alliance, it has 15 airline partners.
+In addition, while this program is not a part of any alliance, it is partnered with most airlines serving different countries.

 • Iberia Plus.
 Spain-based Iberia consistently offers affordable economy fares for transatlantic flights.
 It is part of the Oneworld alliance.

 • JetBlue TrueBlue.
 This low-cost American airline also has a presence in Latin America and the Caribbean.
-In addition, it partners with over 10 other airlines.
+In addition, it partners with over nine other airlines.

 • Virgin Atlantic Flying Club.
 Virgin Atlantic’s reward flights from the U.S. to Europe can turn out to be good deals, but you need to account for the high fees and taxes you might need to pay.
 It partners with over 20 other airlines.

-Transferring your Chase reward points to a hotel partner might work well for you if you favor using any of the brands in question over others.
+Transferring your Chase reward points to a hotel partner might work well for you if you prefer to use any of the brands over others.

 Chase’s Hotel Partners